JoakimMansson/IKEA/README.md

 # IKEA
-An implementation of machine learning algortihm k-means to help IKEA expand to the right regions
+An implementation of machine learning algortihm k-means to help IKEA expand to the best possible regions

 ![Population_KommunCode](Population_KommunCode.JPG.jpg)